chrobione/freeroam-tp/Readme.md

 # freeroam-tp

 Very basic freeroam teleport resource for GTA Network servers.
-Currently does not (de)serialize teleport locations - this would be an excercise to the reader. :)
+It stores the teleport locations in a file called `freeroam-tp.xml` in the server folder.

 ## Usage